stefan-ernst/storymapping-site/docs/troubleshooting.md

 If you created your project from a template that is not the scrum template, you need to add this field manually.

+### Can not add issue to release

+If you have more than 1 project in your story map, you will see the release versions of all projects.
+But you can only assign the issues from one project to fixVersions of the same project.
+There is unfortunately nothing we can do about this.

+If you want to plan cross-project releases, we recommend you use the custom timeframe feature, available in the pro version.

 ### I can't find Story Mapping App in the project sidebar

 Currently only Software Projects are supported.
 You won't find the Sidebar item in Business or Jira Service Management projects.